| |

 Once the onion is caramelized, add the grape tomatoes and cook until just about to burst, about 5 minutes.
 Add the baby spinach then season with sea salt and freshly cracked pepper, to taste.

-Place a big scoop of rice in a bowl.
-Add some sliced chicken along with some spinach and tomato sauté.
 Top with some toasted pine nuts, feta cheese, and fresh parsley.
 Serve with additional lemon wedges if needed.
 Enjoy.

 Mediterranean Chicken Rice Bowl